Images: © FAO/Sven Torfinn. Editorial use only. Copyright FAO

 THE REALITIES OF CLIMATE CHANGE

 Communities in East Africa are dealing with the immediate consequences of climate change.
 Extreme weather patterns in the Indian Ocean encouraged the draught and flooding, creating the ideal conditions for locusts to spread and thrive.
+Farmers depend on their harvests to feed their family until the next rainy season, with no other alternative.

 THE IMPACT ON COMMUNITIES